St Anne's Church, Soho: 1939–present

 The whole church was left burned out on the night of 24 September 1940 during the Blitz, apart from the tower, which was left derelict.
 St Thomas's Regent Street (now demolished) and the adjoining St Anne's House in the "Upper Room" (now known as the "Allen Room") were used for worship from then on.
 Though Jacques Groag in 1945 proposed keeping the ruins as a war memorial, it was by 1949 assumed that the church would not be rebuilt, so in 1953 the remains of the east wall (the only significant parts left standing) were demolished, the site deconsecrated and prepared for sale, and the parish amalgamated with those of the churches of St Thomas's Church, Regent Street and St Peter's Church, Great Windmill Street (creating the Parish of St Anne with St Thomas and St Peter, centred on St Thomas's).

 The tower was used as a chapel for a time in the 1950s, partly restored in 1979 by the Soho Society, and fully restored in the 1990–91 rebuilding of the whole church – the tower is now a Grade II* listed building.
-That reconstruction had been the result of London County Council's policy to keep Soho as a residential area, was facilitated by a new private act of parliament in 1965 allowing the site to be cleared and began in earnest with a foundation stone laid by Princess Anne on 12 March 1990.
+That reconstruction had been the result of London County Council's policy to keep Soho as a residential area, was facilitated by a new local act of Parliament, the Saint Anne, Soho Act 1965 (c. v), allowing the site to be cleared and began in earnest with a foundation stone laid by Princess Anne on 12 March 1990.
 The new complex was completed in time for an opening and rededication on St Anne's Day, 26 July 1991.
 The new church and its associated complex is not per se a reconstruction of the old and can be varied from a large to a small space.
 It is set within a community centre and is a community focus such as for grief surrounding the 1999 Admiral Duncan pub bombing.